arcuri82/testing_security_development_enterprise_systems/README.md

 ### Requirements

-All the code is under the `code` folder, and needs to be built with Maven 3.x.
+Code needs to be built with Maven 3.x.
 Most tasks are automated via Maven.
 For example, JEE code that needs to run in a container will automatically download and install Wildfly.